 Some of you may have lots of time between activities.
 For example, if you’re a parent, you may find yourself waiting in the car more often than you’d like.
 Or, parent or not, you may have a long commute that leaves you with additional “downtime.”

-With the proliferation of mobile devices, many candidates are now able to study on the go.
+With the proliferation of mobile devices, many candidates can now study on the go.
 Most CMA exam courses offer audio and video lectures and study aids that you can stream while you wait.
-These types of learning tools may not work for everyone, but do explore them and see if you can find one that fits into your life.
+These learning tools may not work for everyone, but do explore them and see if you can find one that fits into your life.

 I tried bringing my daughter to the library every Saturday morning, so she could read books beside me while I studied.
 I also flipped my flashcards when watching my little son shower.

 Think creatively and you’ll be amazed how much extra time you’ll find for your studies.
 However, focus on your family when you need to.
 This is not a call to sacrifice time with your family.
 Rather, it’s an ask to look objectively at your day and find new ways to seamlessly blend family time with your study time.
 Listen to an audio lecture while you make dinner, then turn it off while you have dinner with your family.

 Multiple-choice questions (MCQs) represent 75% of the CMA exam format.
 Therefore, MCQs really determine the style of the test.
 MCQs are generally used to test various topics, but they usually don’t go deep into the content.
 MCQs cannot be used to ask you to analyze a scenario.
 Because of this, you can expect the CMA exam to be a mile wide or an inch deep.

 Your brain needs to be engaged when studying.
 In other words, you can’t just read the textbook repeatedly.
 You’re just going through the motions.
 This action is too passive and affects your retention.